Aircon Troubleshooting · Singapore · Updated July 2026

 Why is my aircon running but not cold?

 The compressor and fan run, but no cold air usually means the system can no longer move heat out of the room.
-The most common causes are low refrigerant (a gas leak), a clogged evaporator coil or filter blocking airflow, or a dirty outdoor condenser that can’t release heat.
+The most common causes are low gas (a refrigerant leak), a clogged or frozen cooling coil blocking airflow, or a dirty outdoor condenser that can’t release heat.
+Wrong settings (Fan mode instead of Cool) and a faulty capacitor are also common.
 A technician can confirm which in one visit.

 Does aircon gas run out over time?